- In playing cards or dice, a deuce is defined as two spots. In tennis, a deuce is a tied score of 40 to 40 in a game or 5 to 5 in a set.

 - the side of a die bearing two spots, or a throw of the dice totaling two

 Origin: < Fr à deux de jeuTennis, Badminton, etc. a tie score (in tennis, 40 each, or any tie score beyond this), after which one player or side must score two successive points to win the game

-Origin: ME dewes, two in dice or cards, confused with dewes, God < OFr dieu & L deus (see deity): meaning in reference to low score at dice
+Origin: Middle English dewes, two inch(es) dice or cards, confused with dewes, God ; from Old French dieu and amp; Classical Latin deus (see deity): meaning inch(es) reference to low score at dice

-Origin: , masculine accusative of duo; see dwo- in Indo-European roots.
+Origin: Middle English deus, from Old French, two, from Latin duōs, masculine accusative of duo; see dwo- in Indo-European roots.

 - The devil: “Love is a bodily infirmity . . . which breaks out the deuce knows how or why” (Thackeray).

 - An outstanding example, especially of something difficult or bad: had a deuce of a time getting out of town; a deuce of a family row.